The Top Tea Soaks for Softer, More Luxurious Hair

 There are a number of options you have in applying your tea soak, and there’s really no wrong answer as long as you allow your hair to really absorb that tea water for a good amount of time.

-• Transfer room temperature tea into a spray bottle, then generously spritz all over your hair, making sure to work it through with your fingers.
+The first option is to apply with a spray bottle.
+Transfer the room temperature tea into a spray bottle, then generously spritz all over your hair, making sure to work it through with your fingers.
 Allow it to sit for 20-30 minutes, then gently rinse out.
+This is a great option if you want to combine your tea soak with a scalp massage.

-• Move your bowl of tea into the shower or bathtub, and gently pour the room temperature tea over your head, working the liquid through your hair, from root to tip!
+Second, you can pour the tea over your hair.
+Move your bowl of tea into the shower or bathtub, and gently pour the room temperature tea over your head, working the liquid through your hair, from root to tip!
 Allow it to sit for 20-30 minutes, then gently rinse out.
+If you’re planning to take a shower after your tea soak, this can be an easy way to combine the two.

 Enjoy healthier hair with DIY tea soaks!